Lose a Pound a Day Eating Favorite Foods | Reader's Digest

 The Stop & Drop Solution

-I decided to write Stop & Drop Diet (and the accompanying online course, available at stopanddropdiet.com) because I knew weight loss could be simpler.
 No one wants to outlaw carbs, subsist on smoothies, or forgo dessert forever.
 As any serial dieter can tell you, too-restrictive plans are almost impossible to stick with.
 This is my first book that includes comprehensive information for people who frequently eat out and rely on convenience foods.
 You’ll learn how making smart choices at every meal and snack can add up to big calorie savings—and a big change on the scale.
 You stop eating unhealthy versions of the foods you love so you can drop the weight—up to a pound a day.

 With the help of registered dietitian Mindy Hermann and the Reader’s Digest health team, I went aisle by aisle through the grocery store to evaluate more than 40,000 products.
 Then we gathered information from popular chain-restaurant menus, along with recipes for everyday dishes you’re likely to cook at home, such as pancakes, chili, and spaghetti.
 The result: the ultimate guide on what to stop eating, and what to start eating, to lose.